drmaize/ThermoAlign/README.md

-Simple run case of ThermoAlign.
+Simple run case of a ThermoAlign Docker image:
 ================================================
 TA_1.0.0_s is a Docker image containing a small set of sample files that can be used to test ThermoAlign